Process for your Ph.D. or M.S. Defense Date and Degree Approval at Graduate Faculty Council

 - Please arrive and check in at the Academic Learning & Teaching Center (ALTC) no later than 3:00 p.m. on Graduation Day, May 18.
 Please look for Student Sign-In signs upon entry into the building and immediately notify us of your arrival.
 Academic Learning and Teaching Center Rooms 1.102, 1.105 & 1.107 will be available beginning at 2:30 p.m. for robing.
 Although we discourage you from bringing along any valuables, a security guard will be on-site throughout the ceremony.

 - Formation of the Line of March will begin promptly at 3:30 p.m. on Friday, May 18 in the courtyard breezeway.

 Once you have processed into the Holly Auditorium, candidates and participating faculty members will be assigned seating in the front rows.
 Your guests may be seated in any of the seats behind these reserved rows.
 We ask that guests arrive and be seated no later than 3:50 p.m.

 The Office of Student Life will provide a professional photographer during the commencement ceremony.
-Following the ceremony, visit Sam’s Studio online at http://samsstudio.com/gallery/ and click on “Gallery” and then “Find your Photo” to locate the appropriate graduation ceremony and order pictures.
+Prior to commencement, please stop by the Graduate Dean’s Office in the Academic & Administration Building, suite 100 (first floor) to submit your contact information to Flash Photography in order to receive your proofs.
 It is also appropriate for guests to take photographs during the ceremony.

 Contact Dr. Nicquet Blake firstname.lastname@example.org if you plan to graduate to discuss required forms and instructions.